To bypass socially desirable behavior

 Typical questions about the person - some examples

-Does a candidate act on an answer and take a lot of time to answer or does he answer your question without hesitation?
+Does an applicant act carefully and take a lot for an answer?
+Zeit or does he answer your question without hesitation?
 And what reaction does he show when he is surprised?
-Here are some sample questions to surprise applicants with.
+Here are some sample questions you can use to surprise applicants.

 - Do you prefer to drink beer or wine?

 - Which Disney character would you like?